 The names of the graduating students are then forwarded to the appropriate University official for presentation to the University Board of Trustees.
 With approval of the Board of Trustees, the students are awarded the appropriate degrees at Commencement.
 Accelerated Baccalaureate and RN to BS students receive a Bachelor of Science degree (BS), Master's students receive a Master of Science degree (MS), PhD students receive a Doctor of Philosophy degree (PhD), and DNP students receive a Doctor of Nursing Practice degree (DNP).
-Advanced Certificate graduates receive a certificate of completion from the SON.
+Post-Master's graduates receive a certificate from the SON.

-Degrees are awarded/conferred in February, May, August, October, and December.
-However, the commencement ceremony occurs, and diplomas are released in May.
-For APNN students who graduate in August and December, an additional Pinning Ceremony is held.
+Degrees are awarded/conferred in March, May, August, October and December; however, the commencement ceremony occurs and diplomas are released in May.
+For APNN students who graduate in August and December, an additional "pinning" ceremony is held.

 Attendance at the Commencement exercises in May is strongly encouraged.
-Students who do not attend the SON's Ceremony will be notified when diplomas are available and to arrange distribution.
+Students who do not attend the School's Commencement Ceremony will be notified when diplomas are available and to arrange distribution.
 Degree participants in the ceremony are expected to wear academic regalia, which can be purchased through the UR Barnes and Noble bookstore.
 SON pins are given to all graduating Baccalaureate students.
-35

-All degree students, including those who completed their requirements at the end of the preceding Fall semester or in February, are listed in the program and invited to participate.
+All degree students, including those who completed their requirements at the end of the preceding Fall semester, or in March, are listed in the program and invited to participate.
+Post-Masters Certificate recipients are recognized in the program, but do not wear regalia nor receive their certificates during the ceremony.
 RN to BS students who have additional coursework to complete during the summer to meet their requirements are also included in Commencement in May.
-For all other programs, all degree requirements must be met in full for students to participate in commencement.
+For all other programs, all degree requirements must be met in full in order for students to participate in commencement.